Filtered formal groups, Cartier duality, and derived algebraic geometry: Introduction

 \subsection{A family of group schemes over the sphere}

 We now shift our attention over to the topological context.
 In \cite{ellipticII}, Lurie defines a notion of formal groups intrinsic to the setting of spectral algebraic geometry.
-We explore a weak notion of Cartier duality in this setup, between formal groups over an $E_{\infty}$-ring and affine group schemes, interpreted as group like commutative monoids in the category of spectral schemes.
-Leveraging this notion of Cartier duality, we demonstrate the existence a family of spectral group schemes for each height $n$.
-Since Cartier duality is compatible with base-change, one rather easily sees that these spectral schemes provide lifts of various affine group schemes.
+We explore a weak notion of Cartier duality in this setup, between formal groups over an $E_{\infty}$-ring and affine group schemes, interpreted as group-like commutative monoids in the category of spectral schemes.
+Leveraging this notion of Cartier duality, we demonstrate the existence of a family of spectral group schemes for each height $n$.
+Since Cartier duality is compatible with base change, one rather easily sees that these spectral schemes provide lifts of various affine group schemes.

+In the following statement, $R^{\un}_{\formalgroup}$ denotes the \emph{spectral deformation ring} of the formal group $\formalgroup$, studied in \cite{ellipticII}.
+This corepresents the formal moduli problem (in the setting of spectral algebraic geometry) sending a complete (Noetherian) $E_{\infty}$ ring $A$ to the space of deformations of $\formalgroup$ to $A$ and is a spectral enhancement of the classical deformation rings of Lubin and Tate.